JohanKlingstrom/JohanKlingstrom/README.md

 # Hey there
 I'm Johan, a frontend developer based in Stockholm.

-I am currently working at anotherblock building cool music stuff.
+Currently working at anotherblock, building web3 music stuff.